srgj99/Personal-Projects/README.md

 # Simple-Weather

-Simple Weather is a responsive web app built with HTML, CSS and JavaScript that fetches weather information from the OpenWeather API based on user input.
+Simple Weather is a responsive web app built with HTML, CSS and JavaScript that fetches weather information from the OpenWeatherMap API based on user input.